conal/talk-2014-lambdajam-denotational-design/README.md

-Talk: *Denotational Design: from programs to meanings*
+# *Denotational Design: from programs to meanings*

 Given at [BayHac 2014](http://www.haskell.org/haskellwiki/BayHac2014).